zephyrproject-rtos/zephyr/doc/kernel/services/scheduling/index.rst

 * Traditional multi-queue ready queue (:kconfig:option:`CONFIG_SCHED_MULTIQ`)

-  When selected, the scheduler ready queue will be implemented as the classic/textbook array of lists, one per priority (max 32 priorities).
+  When selected, the scheduler ready queue will be implemented as the classic/textbook array of lists, one per priority.

   This corresponds to the scheduler algorithm used in Zephyr versions prior to 1.12.